Devocolypse/yawc/README.md

 whole "math" part of making a calculator with HTML, CSS, and JavaScript is the easy part.
 The hard part is getting the buttons and "flowchart" of the whole thing to work as one would expect.

-As intended by the author's of TOP, this project tested all the skills I had been reviewing up until this point in the Foundations course.
+As intended by the authors of TOP, this project tested all the skills I had been reviewing up until this point in the Foundations course.
 The easiest part was setting up the HTML.
 The CSS, especially where centering the calculator was concerned, was unexpectedly more of a challenge than I thought it would be, as the "correct" solution wasn't apparent.
 I eventually realized that there wasn't